Kris-QK/rust-graph-std/README.md

 ## 📊 Data Manifest (Transparency Report)

 We believe in strict data auditing.
-Here is exactly what you get:
+Here is a summary of what you get:

 | Count | Predicate | Description |
 | :--- | :--- | :--- |